forsbergsskola-se/gp23_project2/README.md

 #### Presentation Structure

 1. **Introduction**:
+   - Begin by showing the game trailer
-   - Begin with a brief introduction of your team and the game you have developed.
-Mention the genre, core concept, and any unique features or mechanics that set your game apart.
+   - Presentation begins: Provide a brief introduction of your team and the game you have developed.
+Mention the genre, core concept, and any unique features or mechanics that is important for the game (or might set your game apart).

-2. **Gameplay Demonstration**:
+2. **Gameplay Testing**:
-   - Provide a live demonstration of your game, walking the jury through the key gameplay elements.
-Highlight the core gameplay loop, AI behaviors, and any expanded or refined features implemented during the project.
+   - The Jury will play your game in order to identify key gameplay elements, experience the core gameplay loop, AI behaviors.
    - Ensure that the gameplay is shown in its final, polished state, reflecting the work completed during the final milestone (Week 4).
+   - During this part, the team is to remain silent and only commenting on gameplay when a direct question is being asked to the team.
+   - When the gameplay testing is deemed satisfactory by the Jury, we move on to the next step.

 3. **Development Process**:
    - Discuss the development process, including how the team managed the project using agile methodologies (e.g., sprint planning, daily scrums).